 The Star Carr incised pattern: not just just for looks

 The design incised on the pendant does not appear to have been made primarily with aesthetics in mind.
 It lacks characteristics that would mark it out as a decorative pattern.
 Since it was likely worn around the neck, and appears to have been specifically made for this purpose, it is also unlikely to be a case of random scribbles.
 It is therefore likely that it represents a form of writing, and that the meaning communicated therein was significant to the wearer, and presumably their culture.
-The pattern is strikingly reminiscent of Ogham, an ancient Gaelic writing form first recorded in the 4th century, but thought to be much older by some scholars.
-Ogham consists of vertical lines against which groups of up to five shorter lines are set at a 90 degree angle (see Fig.).
-The pattern on the Starr Carr pendant also consists of long straight lines with groups of shorter lines placed at a right angle, raising the possibility that it represents an early form of writing similar to Ogham.
+The pattern is strikingly reminiscent of Ogham (Figs. 3-4), an ancient Gaelic writing form first recorded in the 4th century, but thought to be much older by some scholars.
+Ogham consists of long vertical lines against which groups of up to five shorter lines are set at an angle.
+The pattern on the Starr Carr pendant also consists of long straight lines with groups of shorter lines placed against it at an angle, raising the possibility that it represents an early form of writing similar to Ogham.
 Having been worn around the neck, the pendant may have been used as an amulet, with the marks representing a form of magical spell engraved into the pendant.
 The close parallels on the northern continent indicates that the meaning of these engravings would have been familiar in both regions.
-There are further close parallels in south-western European (Fig.4) and North American cave-paintings dating to the Upper-Paleolithic period some fourteen thousand years earlier.
+There are further close parallels in south-western European and North American cave-paintings dating to the Upper-Paleolithic period some fourteen thousand years earlier.
 This wide spread of the motif hints at the possibility of shared cultural elements that may have existed across Mesolithic Europe and originated in the Palaeolithic (see also: The First Humans in Britain: A Journey through Time).